-A leading British Rabbi has written:
+A leading member of the British Jewish establishment has written:

 “Zionism and Zionistic activities not only depress Judaism by putting nationality first and religion second, but they injure Judaism by combining religion and nationality.”

 The same Jew, who also happens to be President of the Anglo-Jewish Association, is convinced that non-Jews who support Zionism are, as often as not, “antisemitic”.

 Meanwhile, The Times newspaper has published a letter co-signed by the President of the Board of Deputies saying:

 “Zionist theory regards all the Jewish communities of the world as constituting one homeless nationality incapable of complete social and political identification with the nations among whom they dwell and it is argued that for this homeless nationality a political centre and an always available homeland in Palestine are necessary.
 Against this theory [we] strongly and earnestly protest.”